Azure/azure-sdk-for-ios/sdk/storage/AzureStorageBlob/README.md

 ##### Shared Access Signature
-To use a [shared access signature (SAS) token](https://docs.microsoft.com/azure/storage/common/storage-sas-overview), you'll create a `StorageSASCredential` providing the token as a string.
-SAS tokens can scoped to provide access to an entire storage account, a single blob container, or even an individual blob, and contain an explicit grant of permissions and validity period.
+To use a [shared access signature (SAS) token](https://docs.microsoft.com/azure/storage/common/storage-sas-overview), you'll create a `StorageSASCredential`.
+SAS tokens can be scoped to provide access to an entire storage account, a single blob container, or even an individual blob, and contain an explicit grant of permissions and validity period.

 You can generate a SAS token from the Azure Portal under "Settings" > "Shared access signature" (account-scoped) or by right-clicking a blob within a container and selecting "Generate SAS" (blob-scoped).